 Life insurance is primarily for your beneficiaries, not you.
-However, as a policy owner, there are several ways to use the life insurance while you’re still alive.
+However, as a policy owner, there are several ways to use life insurance while you’re still alive.

 In this guide, we’ll explain different ways to access life insurance while living and if it’s worth it.